JohnCoene/packer/docs/references/apply_vue.md

+# `apply_vue`

-# `apply_vue`: Apply Vue
+Apply Vue

 ## Description

 Apply Vue to a project, adds the relevant (babel) loader, installs dependencies, and creates, or updates, or replaces the `srcjs/index.js` file.